dhiegorp/ime-esteves2014/README.md

 behavior of nancial time series, as well as all uncertainty and noise found in the nancial market.

-This work focuses on nding stock price trends in the Brazilian market in certain periods of time and covers the study of the behavior of three machine learning algorithms, Naive Bayes (NB), Logistic Regression (LR) and Support Vector Machines (SVM) applied to historical data for nancial time series.
+This work focuses on finding stock price trends in the Brazilian market in certain periods of time and covers the study of the behavior of three machine learning algorithms, **Naive Bayes (NB), Logistic Regression (LR) and Support Vector Machines (SVM)** applied to historical data for nancial time series.
 The behavior was compared with a basic algorithm (Baseline - BLS) developed as a lower limit of quality for models generated.
 As shown in similar studies in the area, the SVM algorithm outperforms the others